jatindera/Flutter-Projects/flutterbot_dialogflow/README.md

 6. Choose "DialogFlow Integrations" and select "JSON".
 Click Create.

-7. rename file as "credentials.json".
+7. Rename file as "credentials.json".
 The entry with same name is there in pubspec.yaml.
 If you choose some other name, make sure to change name in pubspec.yaml.

-8. create a folder named "config" in root of your flutter project.
+8. Create a folder named "config" in root of your flutter project.
 Paste "credential.json" in the config folder.
 To clarify, both lib and config folder should be at same level.

 9. Open Android/app/build.gradle and make sure that min sdk is 21